 Use chicken stock.
 You can replace the water with chicken stock to add more flavor to the rice.
 I use Kitchen Basics Unsalted Chicken Stock religiously.
 I’ve found that it has the best taste and I love that they have an unsalted version.
 It allows me to control exactly how much salt that I add to my dishes.

 Amp up the flavor even more.
-You may also wish to boost the flavor by adding some herbs and spices to the jasmine rice.
+Top it with a little butter for some extra flavor.
+You may also wish to boost the flavor even more by adding some herbs and spices to the jasmine rice.
 You’ll usually want to add the spices before cooking so that the rice soaks up their flavors.
 Spices such as cumin, turmeric, and curry make great additions!
 Aromatics like garlic and shallots also make a great addition to this rice.
 Since fresh herbs are so delicate, you’ll usually want to add them after cooking.
 If you’d like to add fresh herbs to the rice, chop approximately ¼ cup of fresh herbs such as cilantro, basil, chives, or parsley and add them to the cooked rice.

 Here are a few ideas for serving your Instant Pot Jasmine Rice.

 Serve it as a side.
 You can combine jasmine rice with just about anything and it makes a great side for an endless number of dishes.
 It pairs perfectly with just about any meat or fish.
-Top it with a little butter for even more flavor.
-For an extra special dish, serve it with my Salpicón.
+You can try it as a side to my Mexican Baked Chicken or Oven Roasted Chicken Thighs.
+For an extra special light and healthy dish, serve it with my Salpicón.

 Add it to your dish.
 You can add jasmine rice to soups, beans, burritos, stir-fry, casseroles, and so much more.
-Try serving this rice with my Taco Soup, Texas Chili Beans, Chicken Soup, or Hawaiian Chicken.
+Try serving this rice with my Instant Pot Chili, Taco Soup, Texas Chili Beans, Chicken Soup, or Hawaiian Chicken.

 Recipes to Serve With Your Jasmine Rice